 Linguistics explores the structure of language, its uses and applications in society, connecting theoretical, descriptive and applied studies which address problems and issues in human communication.
 Courses in the structure of language examine its sounds (phonetics and phonology), words (morphology), sentences (syntax) and meaning (semantics), and the complex interactions between these properties.
 Students also study the way languages change across time (historical linguistics), how different regional, social or occupational varieties develop (sociolinguistics), and how language is used in discourse (pragmatics).

-View the course list for courses that can be studied as part of the Linguistics major.
+View the course list for courses that can be studied as part of the Linguistics single major.

 What it costs

-Please view the Bachelors of Arts/Laws for indicative fees.
+Please view the Bachelors of Mathematics/Arts for indicative fees.

 How to apply

-Please view the Bachelors of Arts/Laws for information on key dates and how to apply.
+Please view the Bachelors of Mathematics/Arts for information on key dates and how to apply.